Skip to Content

 Motorcyclists, remember that if you can’t see a driver’s face in their side mirror, they probably can’t see you either.
 Either speed up or slow down to get out of their blind spot.

-3. Vehicle Maintenance
+Vehicle Maintenance

 Accidents can often be prevented through proper vehicle maintenance.
 Today's cars, trucks, and motorcycles are equipped with a variety of tools that help ensure the safety of the driver and others on the road.

 However, these tools have little use if they are not properly maintained.
 Some examples include lights, turn signals, horns, and vehicle detection warning systems.
-It is essential to keep these tools maintained and working, to ensure they keep you safe.
+It is essential to keep these tools maintained and working to ensure they keep you safe.

 Making sure your turn signals are working is essential, as these are the most helpful tools to communicate to other drivers and riders where your vehicle is going to go next.

-4. Failure to Yield
+Failure to Yield

 Some motorcycle accidents result when a driver fails to yield to oncoming traffic.
 This situation frequently arises when a vehicle is making a left-hand turn and is supposed to yield.
-Motorcycles have a narrow profile, and sometimes inattentive drivers so not see these vehicles coming their way.
+Motorcycles have a narrow profile, and sometimes inattentive drivers do not see these vehicles coming their way.

-The driver will then turn inadvertently in front of oncoming traffic as the motorcycle is going straight, causing the motorcycle to be hit from the side which often results in serious injury or death.
+The driver will then turn inadvertently in front of oncoming traffic as the motorcycle is going straight, causing the motorcycle to be hit from the side, which often results in serious injury or death.

-5. Not Leaving Enough Space Between Vehicles
+Not Leaving Enough Space Between Vehicles

 Some drivers do not provide sufficient space between their vehicle and the vehicle directly in front of them.
 This increases the risk of a rear-end collision.

 Because some drivers can become impatient or are in a hurry to get to their destination, these types of accidents are all too common.
-A rear end collision where a motorcycle is struck from behind can be devastating and cause permanent injuries.
+A rear-end collision where a motorcycle is struck from behind can be devastating and cause permanent injuries.

 What Should You Do If You’re Injured in a Motorcycle Accident?

-If you or a loved one has been injured in a motorcycle accident, then you may have a right to recover money damages to compensate you for your injuries.
+If you or a loved one has been injured in a motorcycle accident, then you may have a right to recover monetary damages to compensate you for your injuries.
 After an accident, here are a few tips of things you should do:

 • Contact law enforcement and have them investigate and document the accident